Child Care

 We believe in lifelong learning and staying current on early childhood research.
 Therefore, all teachers at the CDC exceed the licensing requirement of 15 hours of professional development per year.

 Teachers are trained in Standard Precautions, Pediatric CPR and First Aid, and Medication Administration.
-All staff has passed background checks.
+All staff are required to complete and pass background checks.

-Classroom teaching teams meet weekly to lesson plan, prep for upcoming activities, and share ideas.
-Once a month, the entire staff meets for training and professional development opportunities and to create, discuss, and implement a center quality improvement plan.
+Classroom teaching teams meet weekly to plan, prep for upcoming activities, and share ideas.

 Meals and Snacks